Skip to main content

 Preprocessing Intent

 The Preprocessing Intent is used to perform universal modifications on new elements, before they are added to a collection.
+The resulting documents are then shown in the Output branch of the collection where the original documents are shown in the Original documents branch.
 Use cases for such Intents are conversions, scaling or watermarks.

 Similar to Export Intents, preprocessing intents are passed when opening a collection using: